 On many cruise lines, after the service, they also set up tables, clean up, and verify that all hygiene standards and public health regulations are respected.

-Of course, the duties may change slightly depending on whether you are a restaurant waiter or a bar waiter, but in general, both positions are very similar (and so is the salary).
+Of course, the duties may change slightly depending on whether you are a restaurant waiter or a bar waiter, but overall, the roles are quite similar (and so is the salary).

 READ ALSO: These 10 Drinks Are Free on Every Cruise Ship